September 2019 - August 2022

 What is Zero Together?

 Zero Together is a unique initiative that brings together leading stakeholders such as businesses, communities, transport groups, academia and local authorities to work towards the same goal of developing Dublin as a clean and healthy region and commit to actions that will move us away from fossil fuels from 2030 onwards.

 Codema is delighted to be developing the Zero Together roadmap together with a team leading of frontrunners from a range of sectors across Dublin.
 We are working together to develop a shared vision and agree on a clear set of actions for the best pathways for Dublin's energy transition.

 Why are we Developing the Zero Together Roadmap?

 No single organisation, individual or sector can fully transform Dublin into a clean, healthy and sustainable city.
-However, by motivating local communities, businesses and public authorities to work together towards the same goal and empowering citizens to take ownership of this transition, we can achieve a carbon-neutral Dublin that has many local benefits and a positive global impact.
+However, by motivating local communities, businesses and public authorities to work together towards the same goal and empowering citizens to take ownership of this transition, we can achieve a net-zero Dublin that has many local benefits and a positive global impact.

 The Scale of the Challenge

 We would need to remove the equivalent of taking 57,000 cars off Dublin's roads every year for the next 30 years in order to get Dublin to net-zero.
 That's the scale of the challenge and this reinforces the importance of 'Zero Together' in involving all sectors and citizens in the developing this roadmap.